-Colourful-minds is a non-profit mental health organisation.
+Colourful-minds is a mental health charity.
 We aim to improve public understanding of mental health and mental illness through education in the Black and minority ethnic community.
+Registered Charity No. 1193945

 The Colourful-Minds team are dedicated to being ambassadors for people with mental health difficulties.
 We aim to reduce stigma, prejudice and discrimination as well as promote equality.
 We consider it our duty to educate the public about mental health.
 Through engaging organisations, delivering workshops in our local community and beyond we aim to debunk myths about mental illness.